HL7/davinci-crd/src/pagecontent/hooks.md

 ### Cards
 Cards are the mechanism used to return coverage requirements from the payer to the client system.
-This section describes the different types of cards anticipated to be used when returning coverage requirements and defines expectations for how that information should be represented.
+This section describes the different types of card responses that can be used when returning coverage requirements and defines expectations for how that information should be represented.
+It's possible that some payers and clients might support additional card response patterns than those listed here, but such behavior is outside the scope of this specification.
+Future versions of this specification may standardize additional response types.

-Systems SHALL support ...
+Of the card types here, conformant client systems SHALL support the [Instructions](#instructions) and [External reference](#external_reference) responses.
+They SHOULD support the remainder.
+Payer servers SHALL support at least one of these response type and MAY support as many as necessary to convey the requirements of the types of coverage they support.

+#### Instructions

+#### External Reference

+#### Propose alternate request

+#### Identify additional orders as companions/pre-requisites for current order

+#### Request form completion

+#### Create or update Coverage information

+#### Launch SMART application

 ### Pre-fetch